Laxmi Mall Singhvi: Personal life

 Singhvi was married at a very young age to Kamla (née Baid), a lady of his own community and similar background, in a match arranged by their parents.
-His wife became a writer whose short stories were serialized in several Hindi-language magazines.

 Their only son, Abhishek Manu Singhvi, is a leading lawyer, statesman and leader of the Congress Party.
 He is a member of Parliament in India from the Upper House, Rajya Sabha.
 LM Singhvi's daughter, Abhilasha Singhvi, is engaged in social work as Managing Trustee of Manav Seva Sannidhi, an NGO.

 Singhvi died on 6 October 2007 in New Delhi following a brief illness.

-Assessment

-Overall, since his political and social views were not consonant with those of the dominant Congress party, Singhvi's political career remained stunted during the prolonged era when the socialist and secular views held sway over politics in an essentially unipolar political dispensation.
-During those four long decades of political marginalization, he never wavered from his foundational beliefs, but developed a flourishing legal career and a reputation for unimpeachable integrity.
-He lived to see the end of that era; his career ended on a high note when he was made a Rajya Sabha MP by a government which represented his own beliefs.